mkopylec/charon-spring-boot-starter/README.md

 #### Regex request path rewriter
 **Description:** Defines how the path of incoming requests must be changed before forwarding them to outgoing servers.
 The interceptor takes an incoming request's path and matches it against configured incoming path regular expression.
-If the path matches the expression then the request's path is rewrote according to configured outgoing path template.
+If the path matches the expression then the request's path is rewrote according to the configured outgoing path template.
 Incoming path regular expression can have named groups that fill outgoing path template's placeholders.
 For example if incoming path regular expression is `/path/(?<group>.*)`, outgoing path template is `/other-path/<group>` and incoming request's path is _/path/sub-path_ then outgoing request's path will be _/other-path/sub-path_.\